rsb1794/JavaMatic/README.md

 The application was developed and tested (all JUnit tests passed) using Eclipse IDE on Mac OS.

 The command-line application was tested successfully on windows (not via Eclipse, just through command-line).

+When running the JUnit tests via Eclipse on Windows, the tests will fail because the line break characters on windows are represented with "\r\n" instead of "\n" as on Unix/MacOS.
+This can be fixed by replacing all "\n" with "\r\n" on Windows and then (re-)running the test class.